salif/linkita/content/components/index.md

 +++
-title = "Shortcodes"
+title = "Components"
-description = "The Linkita theme shortcodes." date = 2022-10-20
+description = "How to use the components" date = 2022-10-20 updated = 2026-08-16
-updated = 2025-04-20
 [taxonomies]
 tags = ["markdown", "css", "html"] authors = ["salif"]